MSBA-StellaSun/APM-project/Food Recognition with Nutrition Facts.md

 ### Summarize everything above

 We aggregated image data from Food 101 dataset and made image pre-processing to convert the images into proper size.
 After splitting train and test sets, we conducted AlexNet models to perform image recognition.
 The accuracy of the AlexNet model is 52.6%, which is better than the result of original paper, 50.67%.
 After predicting the food class from image recognition, we got the nutrition and calorie facts of the food from FatScret Platform API and showed the information to people.

+### Google Could Platform
+As mentioned above, we used NVIDIA 1070TI GPU to run the model.
+In order to go "deeper", however, we need to obtain a faster environment.
+Google Cloud Platform, in this case, is a useful tool to proceed further studies and designs of our model.
+Some tips for using GCP:
+ * Google SDK is a useful shell to upload your dataset from your local computer to the instances used to run the model.
+ * Some errors shows, for example, "You've reached your limit of 0 GPUs NVIDIA K80".
+You need to edit your quotas to increase the GPU limit and wait for it to be approved.
+ * Don't forget to stop your instances!

 ### Future work - continuations or improvements